munificent/ui-as-code/in-progress/spread-collections.md

 ```

 The cascade operator does help somewhat, but it's still pretty cumbersome.
 It
 feels imperative when it should be declarative.
-The wants to say *what* the list
+The user wants to say *what* the
-is, but they are forced to write how it should be *built*, one step at a time.
+list is, but they are forced to write how it should be *built*, one step at a
+time.

 With this proposal, it becomes: